Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: An analytical framework for LLM-based algorithms

 The accuracy and efficiency of each graph node and the overall LLM-based algorithm can be quantified by certain error metrics and cost metrics respectively.
 The performance of individual graph nodes, together with the graph topology, implies the performance of the overall algorithm.
 For each specific task or algorithm, one might define multiple error metrics and cost metrics, which can be analyzed in a unified manner within our proposed framework.

-Error metrics are task-specific in general.
+\emph{Error metrics} are task-specific in general.
 Moreover, the overall algorithm and the LLM nodes within it might have different error metrics.
 For instance, consider an LLM-based algorithm that answers a given question by first retrieving relevant sentences from the input text with multiple LLM nodes, and then reasoning over the extracted sentences with another LLM node.
-In this case, the overall algorithm is evaluated by whether it answers the question correctly, while each LLM node responsible for retrieval is evaluated by whether it successfully extracts all necessary sentences within the input text that it handles.
+In this case, the overall algorithm is evaluated by whether it answers the question correctly, while each LLM node responsible for retrieval is evaluated by whether it successfully extracts all necessary sentences within the input text that it handles.\footnote{ Throughout this work, we use ``accuracy'' to refer to the broader concept of ``quality'', and an ``error metric'' can be any metric that measures how much the output of an algorithm deviates from certain criteria.}

-Cost metrics, on the other hand, are largely task-agnostic.
-Below are some example cost metrics that might be of interest, regardless of the specific task or algorithm: \begin{itemize} \item The total length of prompts and total length of generated texts, measured by the numbers of characters or tokens, within one run of the overall algorithm.
-These metrics are especially relevant to the financial costs when the algorithm uses a proprietary LLM that is accessed via commercial API calls, which are typically charged by the number of tokens.
-They are also correlated with the time and memory complexities of LLM inference. \item The end-to-end latency of one run of the overall algorithm, namely the time complexity.
-One particular property of this metric is that the latency can be impacted by parallelism of LLM calls, an important aspect of LLM inference service in practice. \item Other possible cost metrics for one run of an LLM-based algorithm include the peak memory usage, the total number of LLM calls, FLOPs, energy consumption, carbon emission, among others. \end{itemize} Unless specified otherwise, we focus on the costs of the LLM nodes within an LLM-based algorithm, and neglect those of the non-LLM nodes, since the latter is much smaller than the former in all concrete scenarios that we will consider later in this work.
+\emph{Cost metrics}, on the other hand, are largely task-agnostic.
+Examples include the total length of prompts and total length of generated texts, measured by the numbers of characters or tokens, within one run of the overall algorithm; these metrics are correlated with the monetary costs for using proprietary LLMs via commercial API calls, as well as the time and memory complexities of LLM inference.
+Another important cost metric is the end-to-end latency of running the overall algorithm; one particular property of this metric is that it can be impacted by parallelism of LLM calls, an important aspect of LLM inference service in practice.
+Other possible cost metrics include the peak memory usage, the total number of LLM calls, FLOPs, energy consumption, carbon emission, among others.
+Unless specified otherwise, we focus on the costs of the LLM nodes and neglect those of the non-LLM nodes, since the latter is much smaller than the former in all concrete scenarios that we will consider later in this work.

 \paragraph{LLM characteristics and inference service.}